bonomani/devmon/docs/INSTALLATION.md

 git stash apply
 ```

-   -
 ## Obsolete or additional steps
-Not needed normally on modern system, but kept info

 ### If xymon hosts.cfg change (Obsolete, should be adjusted as reload do not make a discovery anymore)
 Look at reload_devmon_if_hosts.cfg_changed and reload_devmon_if_hosts.cfg_changed.cfg (devmon/extras)